Foso/Cabret-Log/Readme.md

 ## Introduction 🙋‍♂️

-This is an Kotlin Compiler Plugin that enables Annotation-triggered method call logging.
+This is an Kotlin Library that enables Annotation-triggered method call logging for Kotlin Multiplatform.
+Inspired by [Hugo](https://github.com/JakeWharton/hugo), [Hunter-Debug](https://github.com/Leaking/Hunter/blob/master/README_hunter_debug.md) and the [blog posts](https://blog.bnorm.dev/) by [bnorm](https://github.com/bnorm) .

 Simply add **@DebugLog** to your methods and it will automatically log all arguments that are passed to the function.

 When the following function gets called: